 Contents Coverage (optional): Helps replace gear like kettlebells, mats, or tablets if damaged or stolen.
 Training virtually?
 You still need professional liability—clients can still file claims even if you never meet in person.

-I train clients outdoors in Ontario parks—am I covered?
+I train clients outdoors in parks—am I covered?

 Yes—but only if you have the right coverage.
 Outdoor training adds unique risks, like slips on icy sidewalks or trips on uneven terrain.
 With APOLLO, your general liability insurance follows you wherever you go in the province—whether it’s a public park, a backyard, or a community sports field.